 KB17 will consequently prove to be an influential platform for engaging and educating the public in the field of contemporary art; empowering them to apprehend and appreciate the art of their own times.
 It will also serve as a catalyst to stimulate oral and visual discourses challenging the preconceived notions about Karachi.
 It is anticipated that the biennale will inevitably contribute towards the expansion and development of Karachi’s traditions and communities which have festered profoundly due to the political and cultural impasse.
 Conversely, to assume that this will happen after one biennale is perhaps asking for too much too soon.
 A few cycles into the biennale, over the years, will unquestionably set the wheel in motion and results apparent.

 Globalization is responsible for wide-spreading commercialism and may eventually obliterate the boundary between the public-initiated biennale and the profit-based art exhibitions and art fairs.[iv]
 In this matter, the first Karachi biennale safely stayed its course engaging in its primary objective of creating a dialogue with the public.
-However, it cannot be ignored that biennales are also an attempt at developing an independent intra-urban identity and to allow the artists and curators to be visible to the international market as was also evident at the Karachi Biennale.
+However, it cannot be ignored that Karachi biennale was also an attempt at developing an independent intra-urban identity allowing the artists and curators to be visible to the international market.